Abinnr/chess-desktop_app./README.md

 # chess-multiplayer
-A multiplayer chess made from scratch
+A desktop chess app made from scratch using java only